iamyourmajesty/calc-version-01/README.md

-# Headlines Of Day
+# CALC-version-01

 ## *Prince Pandey*

-**Headlines Of Day** promotes the user to read headlines of that moment going all around the world.
+**Calc-version-01** promotes the user to add,subs,mulltiply,divide and calculate modulus of two numbers.

-Time spent: **7** hours spent in total
+Time spent: **2** hours spent in total

 ## Functionality

 The following **required** functionality is completed:

-* [x] User can scroll down for further news.
+* [x] User can write input in input section.
-* [x] The user see different news on scrolling down.
+* [x] The user can selected operator through radio-buttons.
-* [x] The user can read more about the headline by just clicking on that headline.
+* [x] The user can get result by just clicking on solve button.

 The following **extensions** are implemented:

 * [x] Custom colors selected
-* [x] api call used through volley
+* [x] radio buttons are used
-* [ ] Recycle view is implemented
+* [x] checked whether user is filling input or not by isEmpty function

 ## Video Walkthrough